ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 *Note: There is no need to install [SpinWeightedSpheroidalHarmonics.jl](https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl) separately as it should be automatically installed by the package manager.*

 ## Highlights
-### Two radial-solver paths
+### Two classes of solvers
-The package supports two complementary radial-solver paths:
+The package supports two complementary classes of solvers:

-- **Numerical path**: direct numerical integration of the radial equation using the `linear` or `Riccati` methods, with analytical near-boundary patches.
+- **Numerical solver**: direct numerical integration of the radial equation using the `linear` or `Riccati` methods, patched with analytical solutions near the boundaries.
-- **Semi-analytical path**: iterative series expansion matching, selected by `method = "ISEM"` or by the default `method = "auto"` path where available.
+- **Semi-analytical solver**: matching series expansion iteratively, by specifying `method = "ISEM"` or by the default `method = "auto"`.

-### Numerical solver path: linear/Riccati integration
+### Numerical solver: linear/Riccati integration
 The original GSN solver works at *both low and high frequencies* by numerically evolving the radial equation and attaching analytical boundary ansatzes near the horizon and infinity:

 <p align="center">
   <img width="60%" src="https://github-production-user-asset-6210df.s3.amazonaws.com/55488840/248724944-9707332b-1238-4b3b-b1c0-ac426a1b3dc6.gif">
 </p>

-The on-the-fly numerical-path benchmark against the Mathematica MST implementation is shown below:
+The on-the-fly benchmark against the Mathematica MST implementation is shown below:

 <table>
   <tr>